elixir-cldr/cldr/README.md

 * Territory codes are upper-cased
 * Script names are capital-cased

+### Locale extensions

+Unicode defines the [U extension](https://unicode.org/reports/tr35/#Locale_Extension_Key_and_Type_Data) which support defining the requested treatment of CLDR data formats.
+For example, a locale name can configure the requested:

+* calendar to be used for dates
+* collation
+* currency
+* currency format
+* number system
+* first day of the week
+* 12-hour or 24-hour time
+* time zone
+* and many other items

+For example, the following locale name will request the use of the timezone `Australia/Sydney`, and request the use of `accounting` format when formatting currencies:

+    iex> MyApp.Cldr.validate_locale "en-AU-u-tz-ausyd-cf-account"
+    {:ok,
+     %Cldr.LanguageTag{
+       canonical_locale_name: "en-Latn-AU",
+       cldr_locale_name: "en-AU",
+       extensions: %{},
+       gettext_locale_name: "en",
+       language: "en",
+       language_subtags: [],
+       language_variant: nil,
+       locale: %{currency_format: :accounting, timezone: "Australia/Sydney"},
+       private_use: [],
+       rbnf_locale_name: "en",
+       requested_locale_name: "en-AU",
+       script: "Latn",
+       territory: "AU",
+       transform: %{}
+     }}

+The implementation of these extensions is governed by each library in the `ex_cldr` family.
+As of January 2020, [ex_cldr_numbers version 2.10](https://hex.pm/packages/ex_cldr_numbers/2.10.0) implements the following `U` extension keys:

+* `cf` (currency format)
+* `cu` (currency)
+* `nu` (number system)

+Other libraries in the family will progressively implement other extension keys.

 ### Notes

 * A language code is an ISO3166 language code.